chriskrycho/v5.chriskrycho.com/site/journal/2021/Progressive Disclosure of Complexity and Typed FP Languages.md

 }
 ```

 Notice that both Elm and Glimmer are *much* simpler than PureScript.
-But the simplest a program can get is even simpler than this: it’s just static HTML.
+But the simplest a program can get is even simpler than this: it’s just static <abbr title='hyper-text markup language'>HTML</abbr>.
 Here’s how that looks in Glimmer:

 ```js
 import { hbs } from '@glimmerx/component';